Seneca-Scholars/SS-Status-C6/status.md

+## 08/11/25
+Today, Nell walked us through some of the scholarships we will have access to as Seneca scholars.
+Tonight, my friends and I are having a potluck, for our final week together.
+I start packing this week, and planning my school year schedule with the C6 project.

 ## 08/08/25
 Seneca visitied LogicGate today, a software company that works with other companies in maintaining their governance and risk management.
 Surprisingly, I ran into a friend at the office--Mary.
 She goes to my church and attends WashU for CS, small world.
 I enjoyed visiting,